Best Places to Visit on the East Coast of Australia

 5. Airlie Beach & Whitsunday Islands

 The next major stop is Airlie Beach, the town where people stop off before embarking on unforgettable sailing excursions around the Whitsunday Islands.
 On these live aboard trips you will get the opportunity to snorkel and play games in truly beautiful surroundings.
 This is one of the most incredible places to visit in the world!
-We recommend booking an adventure tour of Australia a lot of which include sailing in the Whitsundays in the itinerary.
+We recommend booking an organised trip to Australia a lot of which include sailing in the Whitsundays in the itinerary.

 6. Cairns & Great Barrier Reef

 Perhaps the last stop on your tour (unless you plan to head north to the rainforests of Port Douglas) will be Cairns.
 This party town is where backpackers flock to earn their diving stripes with Padi courses on the Great Barrier Reef - this is one of the best places to go scuba diving in Australia and somewhere you must visit once in your life.

 The East Coast of Australia is most backpackers favourite route and although this list is by no means exhaustive – it provides a brief glimpse into what the popular road trip has to offer.
 Make sure you allow yourself enough time to stop as often as you like in order to fully appreciate the beauty of the region.